liuzhi1993/FOMT/README.md

 # FOMT

-This repository contains the R functions `FOMT` for Fast Optimal Monontonicity Test.
+This repository contains the R functions `FOMT` for Fast and Optimal Monontonicity Test.

 ## Usage
 1. Download `FOMT.R` and `main_FOMT.R` to the same.